Shopify/cli/packages/cli/README.md

   and access scopes.
   - Building and serving your app and app extensions.

-  If you're using the Ruby app template, then you need to complete the following steps before you can preview your app for the first time:
+  If you're using the Ruby app template, then you need to complete the following steps outlined in the "README" (https://github.com/Shopify/shopify-app-template-ruby#setting-up-your-rails-app) before you can preview your app for the first time.

-  - Ruby: "Set up your Rails app" (https://github.com/Shopify/shopify-app-template-ruby#setting-up-your-rails-app)

   > Caution: To use a development store or Plus sandbox store with Shopify CLI, you need to be the store owner, or have a "staff account" (https://help.shopify.com/manual/your-account/staff-accounts) on the store.
 Staff accounts are